 ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA, R2, and e-Stewards certifications.
 NAID is the only recognized certification focused exclusively on data security and data destruction; R2 and e-Stewards address both data security and environmental controls.
 Holding all three certifications means we are subject to 15 to 20 audits every year, including unannounced audits.

-We can service clients throughout the country through our eight locations.
+We can service clients throughout the country through our nine locations.
 Further, ERI offers a recycling kit program to handle smaller volumes responsibly and cost effectively for satellite government or contractor offices.